-New Consumer Loan, Provisioning and Credit Card Regulations
+Consumer Loan, Provisioning and Credit Card Regulations

-Since the last quarter of 2013, new laws and regulations have been introduced targeting the retail banking market in Turkey, imposing limits with respect to fees and commissions charged to the customers, increasing the monthly minimum payments required to be paid by holders of credit cards, increasing reserves and provision requirements for consumer loans and limiting mortgage loan-to-value ratios.
-Specifically the new laws and regulations are as follows:
+Since the last quarter of 2013, new laws and regulations have been introduced targeting the retail banking market in Turkey, imposing limits with respect to fees and commissions charged to customers, increasing the monthly minimum payments required to be paid by holders of credit cards, limiting mortgage loan-to-value ratios and increasing reserves and provision requirements for consumer loans; however, the BRSA has drafted a regulation proposing to return the consumer loan provision rates to the previous levels as described in further detail below.

-(a) On October 8, 2013, the BRSA introduced new regulations that aim to limit the expansion of individual loans (especially credit card installments).
-The rules: (i) include overdrafts on deposit accounts and loans on credit cards in the category of consumer loans for purposes of provisioning requirements, (ii) set a limit of TL 1,000 for credit cards issued to consumers who apply for a credit card for the first time if their income cannot be determined by the bank, (iii) require credit card issuers to monitor cardholders' income levels before each limit increase of the credit card, (iv) increase the risk weight for credit card installment payments with a term: (A) between one and six months from 75% to 100%, (B) between six and twelve months from 150% to 200% and (C) greater than 12 months from 200% to 250%, and (v) increase the minimum monthly payment required to be made by cardholders.
+(a) On October 8, 2013, the BRSA published regulations that aim to limit the expansion of individual loans and payments, especially credit card installments.
+The rules: (i) include overdrafts on deposit accounts and loans on credit cards in the category of consumer loans for purposes of provisioning requirements, (ii) set a limit of TL 1,000 for credit cards issued to consumers who apply for a credit card for the first time if their income cannot be determined by the bank, (iii) require credit card issuers to monitor cardholders' income levels before each limit increase of the credit card and (iv) increase the minimum monthly payment required to be made by cardholders.
 Before increasing the limit of a credit card, a bank is required to monitor the income level of the consumer and it should not increase the credit card limit if the customer's aggregate credit card limit exceeds four times his or her monthly income.
 In addition, minimum payment ratios for credit cards may not be lower than 30%, 35% and 40% for credit cards with limits lower than TL 15,000, from TL 15,000 to but excluding TL 20,000 and from TL 20,000, respectively, or 40% for newly-issued credit cards for one year from the date of first use.
-These new regulations might result in slowing the growth and/or reducing the profitability of the Bank's credit card business.
+The 2015 Capital Adequacy Regulation, which entered into force on March 31, 2016, lowered the risk weighting for instalment payments of credit cards to 75%, irrespective of their tenor, which was in a range of 100% to 250%, depending upon their outstanding tenor according to the former regulation.
+These amendments to risk weighting had a positive impact on the Bank's capital levels.